 3 1/2 cups raw baby spinach

-1/3 cup melted coconut oil, plus additional for preparing pan
+1/3 cup avocado oil or melted coconut oil, plus additional for preparing pan

 2 pasture-raised eggs

 2 tsp pure vanilla extract